 Currently there is no solution for end-to-end encrypted group calls.

 Jitsi Meet is a video conference browser-based option.
 It was developed by the same team of Jitsi, the desktop voice and messaging client.
-The main difference is you don’t need to install a client for your computer, since you will connect using your browser to a trusted partner Jitsi Meet server.
+The main difference is you don’t need to install a client for your computer, since you will connect using your browser to a Jitsi Meet server.
 You can try this solution simply by going to the Jitsi Meet official website.

 - Wire - For video calls with fewer than 10 participants, we can recommend Wire.
 Group video calls on Wire are not encrypted, but the audio and video quality is pretty good and stable.
 Participants can connect through the mobile or desktop app.